Urgent Injunctions in Queensland: When You Need the Court to Act Fast

 - Adequacy of the undertaking as to damages: could the respondent be adequately compensated under the undertaking if the injunction is granted but ultimately should not have been?

 - Strength of the applicant's case: the stronger the prima facie case, the less the balance of convenience needs to favour the applicant (and vice versa).
-These two limbs are not independent — they interact.
+These two limbs are not independent.
+They interact.

 - Whether the injunction would effectively dispose of the whole dispute: courts are reluctant to grant injunctions that resolve the case without a trial.